rundexter/documentation/source/includes/_modules.md

 Every call to `fail()` automatically gets logged, and if you pass an error as the first argument, any available call stack will be logged as well.

 <aside class="warning">
-Note that you should only call `fail()` once, and after you do, the wrapper running the function will quickly shut down, making any code your run afterwards a bit of a gamble.
-Calling `return this.fail()` as shown in the code samples is one way to guarantee that you only make one call and don't cause a race condition afterwards, though you can use careful code flow to do the same if you'd prefer.
+Note that you should only call `fail()` once, and after you do, the process will exit.
+Calling `return this.fail()` as shown in the code samples is one way to guarantee that you only make one call and don't cause a race condition afterwards, though you can use careful code flow to do the same.
 </aside>

 ### BaseModule.log(details)